IanTaiAhn/rag/README.md

 npm run dev

-#### Work --> Personal

-Install python-multipart onto cuda.
-Install lucide-react as well.

-pip install python-multipart
-npm install lucide-react

 #### Do before

 delete package-lock.json if there and run 'npm install' for a fresh one.

 ### Instructions to use Rag pipeline

-#### NOTE* you will need to manually install models from hugging face to use this application. look at the "rag_models_folder.png" to see which model contents you'll need.
+#### NOTE\* you will need to manually install models from hugging face to use this application. look at the "rag_models_folder.png" to see which model contents you'll need.

 #### Hugging face models needed:

 1. https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2/tree/main
 2. https://huggingface.co/cross-encoder/ms-marco-MiniLM-L6-v2/tree/main
 3. https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct/tree/main

 Refer to the png included in this repo named "rag_models_folder.png" to see which files are needed.

+I'd suggest creating a venv and then installing the dependencies needed one by one to avoid unnecessary packages.
+A requirements.txt is included but I found that using the requirements.txt isn't the most reliable way to install needed dependencies.
-I'd suggest creating a venv and then installing the dependencies needed  using pip install -r requirements.txt Also, delete the package-lock.json file it exists and run npm install to get the frontend going.
+Also, delete the package-lock.json file it exists and run npm install to get the frontend going.